neverset123/YWHome/_posts/2020-04-03-TensorFlow batch normalization.md

 ## batch normalization

-batch normalization is done on mini-batch level
+batch normalization is done on batch level

 * normatlization is done on each feature on the same layer, to make the input for next layer keep mean on 0, variance on 1
 * afterwards two learnable parameters are introduced to recover the expressability of the datas